 Histamine Intolerance and Fermented Foods

 Histamine is a chemical your body produces as a result of an allergic reaction.
-The release of histamine frequently can express itself on the surface of the skin through a number of symptoms, including but not limited to urticaria (hives), eczema, rosacea and acne.
+The release of histamine frequently can express itself on the surface of the skin through a number of symptoms, including but not limited to urticaria (hives), eczema, rosacea, and acne.

 Interestingly, the histamine molecule along with the amino acids tyrosine and arginine all have an effect on vasculature (blood flow), and have been linked to contribute to migraine headaches.
 Too much tyramine in the diet can increase blood pressure, whereas too much arginine reduces blood pressure.

-Fermented foods are one of the biggest sources of histamines.
-Those who have yet to see an improvement with other suggestions and diet changes to address their acne, may have a histamine intolerance and benefit greatly from avoiding histamine and histamine releasing foods.
+Those who have yet to see an improvement with other suggestions and diet changes to address their acne, may have a histamine intolerance and benefit greatly from avoiding histamine and histamine-releasing foods.

 The enzyme DAO (Diamine Oxidase) metabolizes histamine, and research shows that those who are sensitive to foods high in histamine may produce low levels of this enzyme.
-In addition, people with low levels of DAO typically have other digestive concerns too, such as intestinal permeability, SIBO (small intestinal bacterial overgrowth) and/ or possibly other gut related symptoms and conditions.

 Although there is not direct evidence linking acne to foods high in histamine, there are studies that show improvement of Atopic Dermatitis when a low histamine diet is adopted.

-Furthermore, I have personally experimented with a diet low in histamine, arginine and tyrosine and have experienced reduced irritation in the skin and minimizing of breakouts.
-This same improvement was noted with several of my clients with difficult to eradicate acne issues.
+Furthermore, I have personally experimented with a diet low in histamine, arginine, and tyrosine and have experienced reduced irritation in the skin and minimizing of breakouts.
+This same improvement was noted with several of my clients with difficult-to-eradicate acne issues.

 Acne and Possible Diet Link

 This is why traditional ways to are not always effective.
-When inflammation occurs, stress hormones trigger the release of histamine, which in turn can irritate the skin for those with a histamine intolerance.
-For some tougher acne cases, this may be the body’s way of expressing its reaction when consuming foods high in these substances.
+When inflammation occurs, stress hormones trigger the release of histamine, which in turn can irritate the skin for those with histamine intolerance.

 High Histamine Foods to Avoid